maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Nothing beats the involvement of a well-seasoned, front-end developer that understands

-**Step 3**: Translate the cutoff points to widths in em's.
+**Step 2**: Translate the cutoff points to widths in em's.

-With the fonts and font size I have chosen and implemented, for this particular piece of text my measure should not cause the text to span shorter than the "," after seasoned or longer than "understands":
+With the fonts and font size I have chosen and implemented, for this particular piece of text my measure should not cause the text to wrap before the "," after seasoned, or span longer than "understands":

 Nothing beats the involvement of a well-seasoned, **&#124; 45 &#124;** front-end developer that understands **&#124; 75 &#124;** the semantics of what you're trying to pull off.

-**Step 4**: Find the new widths in your scale.

-Well great, how does that help me with the rest of my content?

-Knowing this about our sample we can translate this information into measurable units by marginally decreasing the texts containing elements width until we reach the cutoff points.
-I use Firebug to easily decrease the width of my containing element and come up with the following two ranges: `28em` and `42em`, my minimum and maximum line lengths.
+Knowing this about our sample we can translate this information into measurable units by manually increasing and decreasing the sample texts containing elements width until we reach the cutoff points.
+I use Firebug to easily increase and decrease the width of my containing element and come up with the following two ranges: `28em` and `42em` – my minimum and maximum line lengths.

+**Step 3**: Find the new widths in your scale.

 Since neither measure is in my scale, I find the closest numbers: `29.03em` and `46.971em`